NETFLIX

 I took to comparing and contrasting these 4 streaming platforms, their similarities, differences, and more importantly what each app did well to provide content to subscribers.

-Such included Hulu's TV show selection, Prime's integration with other Amazon products, and even disadvantages like Disney Plus' limited selection due to licensing.
+This included Hulu's TV show selection, Prime's integration with other Amazon products, and even disadvantages like Disney Plus' limited selection due to licensing.

 With these insights, I then went into more detail about how these features have possibly impacted their business goals, company advantages, or even disadvantages.